-If you qualify for ECM, you will have your own care team with a Lead Care Manager.
-This person will talk to you and your doctors, specialists, pharmacists, case managers, social services providers, and others.
+If you qualify for ECM, you will have your own care team with a lead care manager.
+They will talk to you and your doctors, specialists, pharmacists, case managers, social services providers, and others.
 They make sure everyone works together to get you the care you need.
-A Lead Care Manager can also help you find and apply for other services in your community.
+Your lead care manager can also help you find and apply for other services in your community.
 ECM includes: